CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 ## Exercise 0 - Create Database in Default Environment

-In this exercise, you will create a dataverse database in the test environment, which will be used to import the solution in next exercises.
+In this exercise, you will create a Dataverse database in the test environment, which will be used to import the solution in next exercises.

 ### Task 1: Create Database